 Here are some serial tips you might find helpful...

-and zmodemTo use zmodem with kermit
+kermit and zmodemTo use zmodem with kermit, add the following to your .kermrc:

 define rz !rz < /dev/cua3 > /dev/cua3